Assay Proof Gallery

 VERIFIED WITH GAPS

 A buyer-facing reviewer packet wrapped around a signed proof pack.
-The nested proof verifies cleanly, but one workflow boundary remains partial.
+The nested proof verifies cleanly, but packet settlement remains a separate review layer verified via CLI.
 This is the handoff artifact a buyer can forward and challenge.

 Details